Colin Gubbins: Second World War

+Special Operations Executive

-In November 1940 Gubbins became acting Brigadier and, at the request of Hugh Dalton, the Minister of Economic Warfare, was seconded to the Special Operations Executive (SOE), which had recently been established to "coordinate all action by way of sabotage and subversion against the enemy overseas".
-Besides maintaining his existing connections with the Poles and Czechs, Gubbins was given three tasks: to set up training facilities; to devise operating procedures acceptable to the Admiralty and Air Ministry; and to establish close working relations with the Joint Planning Staff.
+In November 1940 Gubbins was promoted to Acting Brigadier and, at the request of Hugh Dalton, the Minister of Economic Warfare, was seconded to the Special Operations Executive (SOE), which had recently been established to "coordinate all action by way of sabotage and subversion against the enemy overseas".
+Besides maintaining his existing connections with the Poles and Czechs, Gubbins was given three tasks: to evaluate existing training facilities, and if necessary to set up new training facilities; to devise operating procedures acceptable to the Admiralty and Air Ministry; and to establish close working relations with the Joint Planning Staff.

 Despite many frustrations and disappointments, mainly due to shortage of aircraft, he persevered with training organizers and dispatching them into the field.
 The first liaison flight to Poland took place in February 1941, and during 1942 and 1943 European resistance movements aided by SOE scored notable successes, including a raid on a heavy water production plant in Norway.

-Gubbins was also responsible for establishing the so-called Shetland Bus, a regular link between the Shetland Islands and Norway, which, by the spring of 1942, had infiltrated almost 100 saboteurs and 150 tons of explosive into the country.
+Gubbins is commonly referenced as the man responsible for the establishment of the Shetland Bus, a regular link between Shetland and Norway, which, by the spring of 1942, had infiltrated almost 100 saboteurs and 150 tons of explosive into the country.
+He is not, however, the man who created this organization of amateur smugglers.
+While it might be easy to overlook the fact that it was the Norwegian escaped fisherman taking refuge in Shetland who first created the Bus, even within the British military, Gubbins merely adapted an earlier operation established by Laurence Grand and his Section for Destruction, which was called the "Cruising Club," and led primarily by Frank George Griffith Carr, a member of the Royal Naval Volunteer Reserve who had been seconded to Section D.

 In September 1943 GHQ Middle East, the Foreign Office, and the Joint Intelligence Committee sought to remove SOE's autonomy.
 Despite having the firm support of Dalton's successor, Lord Selborne, the resulting modus vivendi placed SOE's field operations under the direction of theatre commanders.
 Sir Charles Hambro, the executive head of SOE, resigned in protest.
 Gubbins was appointed as his replacement.
 SOE's position nevertheless remained precarious, and in January 1944 there was a further attempt to dismantle SOE, following the revelation that SOE's operations in the Netherlands had been penetrated by Nazi intelligence.

 As head of SOE, Gubbins co-ordinated the activities of resistance movements worldwide.
-Gubbins' role involved consultation at the highest level with the Foreign Office, the Chiefs of Staff, representatives of the resistance organizations, governments-in-exile, and other Allied agencies including particularly the US Office of Strategic Services (OSS).
+Gubbins' role involved consultation at the highest level with the Foreign Office, the Chiefs of Staff, representatives of the resistance organizations, governments-in-exile, and other Allied agencies including particularly the Office of Strategic Services (OSS).
 It turned out that the organized resistance was more effective than Whitehall had expected; in northwest Europe, where SOE's activities were under Gubbins's personal control, General Dwight D. Eisenhower later estimated that the contribution of the French Resistance alone had been worth six divisions.